mila-iqia/slurm-queue-time-pred/docs/0_Data.md

 <br></br>
 Data collection is spread over several consecutive days.
 Every day, at the same time, a snapshot of the status of all uncompleted jobs on the cluster is captured.
 This moment of capturing the state of the cluster, or snapshot, is represented by the variable <i>poll_time</i>.
 <br></br>
 The variable to be predicted is <i>poll_wait_sec</i>, which corresponds to the difference, in seconds, between the moment when we take the snapshot and the moment when the job actually starts running on the compute cluster.
-Taking the difference between the current time and the start time of a job on the cluster allows us to measure the time remaining before the job runs.
-This takes into account the time that has passed since the job was submitted.
-Therefore, this difference can be considered as equivalent to the waiting time of the job.
+This quantity cannot be determined yet at the time the snapshot is taken because we need to look into the future in order to determine when a given job will indeed start running.
+This requires some care in the collection of data, and it also creates two kinds of features: those that can be measured at the time that a job is submitted, and those that can only be known later.
+Naturally, we want to use the former to make predictions about the latter.

+We have centered the task of prediction around the feature <i>poll_wait_sec</i> because it is equivalent to predicting the wait time from the time that a job is submitted.
 <br></br>
 </div>